Interested in more information? You can watch videos, download guides, connect with WATCHMAN Ambassadors and more.

 A safe, minimally-invasive, one-time implant

-The WATCHMAN Implant is placed into your heart in a one-time procedure, under general or local anesthesia.
+The WATCHMAN Implant is placed into your heart in a one-time procedure under anesthesia.
 Patients commonly stay in the hospital for a day or less.
 It’s a permanent device that doesn’t have to be replaced and can’t be seen or felt outside the body.

 To place the WATCHMAN Implant, your doctor makes a small cut in your upper leg and inserts a narrow tube.
 The WATCHMAN Implant is guided through this tube into the left atrial appendage (LAA) of your heart.
 After the procedure, your own heart tissue will grow over the device, permanently sealing off the LAA and forming a barrier to blood clots.